billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 concat("https://","billyle.dev",http.request.uri.path)
 ```

-Again, replace `billyle.dev` with your actual domain and make sure "Preserve query string".
+Again, replace `billyle.dev` with your actual domain and make sure the "Preserve query string" is checked.

-Now test it out after a few minutes to see it works.
+Now test it out after a few minutes to see if it works.
 Visit `www.<your_domain>` and see if it redirects you to the root domain.

 ## That's it!
 You're done!

 Wow, that was a lot!
 I'm glad you made it all the way through.
-I hope you're proud what you did here.
+I hope you're proud of what you did here.
 This is our new journey down self-hosting PaaS.

-The days of paying for a droplet and managed db is over for me.
+The days of paying for a droplet and managed db are over for me.

-You've learned how to create a remote server with Hetzner, SSH into it and install Coolify.
+You've learned how to create a remote server with Hetzner, SSH into it, and install Coolify.
 Then you managed to link your domain to Coolify and deploy your website!

-I think it's so cool that we now have our own server to deploy any application we want.
-Eventually I will create another tutorial when I start deploying my demo apps so people can use.
+I think it's so cool that we now have our server to deploy any application we want.
+Eventually, I will create another tutorial when I start deploying my demo apps, so people can use it.
 So stay tuned for that.

-If you have any questions, feel free to send me an email or contact me through my social media links.
+If you have any questions, feel free to email me or contact me through my social media links.

 And thank you for reading!
 Hope you have a great rest of your day wherever you are.